python-websockets/websockets/docs/contributing.rst

 websockets appears to be quite popular for interfacing with Bitcoin or other cryptocurrency trackers.
 I'm strongly opposed to Bitcoin's carbon footprint.

+I'm aware of efforts to build proof-of-stake models.
+I'll care once the total carbon footprint of all cryptocurrencies drops to a non-bullshit level.

 Please stop heating the planet where my children are supposed to live, thanks.

 Since ``websockets`` is released under an open-source license, you can use it